hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 the `sequencer` will be able to detect a stale request.
 Similarly, if a session is invalided, the Session corresponding to the given `LockIndex` will be blank.

-To make clear, this locking system is purely *advisory*.
+To be clear, this locking system is purely *advisory*.
 There is no enforcement that clients must acquire a lock to perform any operation.
 Any client can read, write, and delete a key without owning the corresponding lock.
 It is not the goal of Consul to protect against misbehaving clients.